Creating a Partnership

 - Distance delivery initial proposal template

-Once the initial proposal is completed by the prospective partner, it is then submitted for approval to the relevant College and the University’s UK Business Evaluation Group.
+Once the initial proposal is completed by the prospective partner, it is then submitted for approval to the relevant School and the University’s UK Business Evaluation Group.

 Stage Two: Business Evaluation

 Once your initial proposal has been approved, you can commence the business evaluation process.

 For Validation Service arrangements, you should complete Section A of the VS business evaluation template and submit via email to CADQ Collaborations and Partnerships.
 The remainder of the template will be completed by NTU.

 For all other types of collaborations, the relevant template should be completed jointly by the partner and the relevant University School.
 Please submit the completed template via email to CADQ Collaborations and Partnerships.

 - Joint delivery business evaluation template